 QCOSS takes pride in partnering with communities across Queensland to teach, support and promote place-based approaches.
 We are committed to place-based approaches and have worked in many parts of Queensland to use a place-based approach to tackle entrenched social issues.

-The process of using a place based approach, with a focus on engaging all elements of a community, can in itself contribute to addressing issues such as social isolation and social division as well as enhance the suitability of the work to the local area by ensuring local input into local solutions.
+We have found that the process of using a place-based approach, with a focus on engaging all elements of a community, can itself contribute to addressing issues such as social isolation and social division, as well as enhancing the suitability of the work to the local area by ensuring local input into local solutions.

 - brings people together to collaboratively address the needs of individual communities by harnessing the vision, resources, experiences and opportunities present in each community

 - builds self-determination and collaboration, allowing communities to take control of any issues they face and find solutions that work locally.

 The QCOSS strategic plan includes a commitment to building hope and optimism across Queensland through engaged, inclusive and empowered communities.
 To develop our place-based strategy for 21-22, we have reflected on our previous place-based work and organised our actions into three key areas – doing, learning and leading change.